 For me, the temples in Egypt have always held such fascination!
 The crumbling ruins and continuous discoveries of a civilization that once reigned supreme.
 I’m pretty sure that during my entire trip I was wide-eyed and in complete awe of every Temple and Egyptian landmark I saw.
-There are so many amazing Egyptian Temples scattered throughout the dessert and the pyramids are spectacular of course, but there are hundreds of temples dotting the landscape in Egypt to visit!
+There are so many amazing Egyptian Temples scattered throughout the desert and the pyramids are spectacular of course, but there are hundreds of temples dotting the landscape in Egypt to visit!
 A trusted Egypt tour guide will tell you that these are indeed some landmarks that should not be missed.
 Here are 7 of the best Egyptian Temples every visitor to Egypt should see.

 Karnak Temple is located in the ancient city of Thebes, now modern day Luxor.
 It is the largest temple in Egypt, covering around 200 acres.
 Karnak took over 2,000 years to build and is dedicated to 3 Gods: Amun, Mut, and Khonsu.
-Hypostyle hall in the largest room of any religious building found in the world today.
+Hypostyle hall is the largest room of any religious building found in the world today.

 Edfu Temple is located about halfway between Luxor and Aswan.
-The temple that stands there today was built atop an earlier to temple, both of which were dedicated to the Falcon God Horus, son of Isis.
+The temple that stands there today was built atop an earlier temple, both of which were dedicated to the Falcon God Horus, son of Isis.
 Construction of the temple began in 237 BC and was finished 2 centuries later in 57 BC.
 The temple was completely covered in sand when it was rediscovered by a French expedition in 1799.
-Edfu is the second largest temple complex in Egypt.
+Edfu is the second largest complex of Egyptian temples in the country.

 Must See Egyptian Temples: Temple of Philae

 The Temple of Philae is located in Aswan, in upper Egypt, on Agilka island, and in my opinion, is one of the most beautiful temples of Egypt.
 Philae Temple is the only temple in Aswan.
-However, it didn’t always sit in it’s current location.
+However, it didn’t always sit in its current location.
 When the Aswan Dam was built the water engulfed the temple.
-The island was surround by a dam, the water was drained and the temple was deconstructed and moved to higher ground!
+The island was surrounded by a dam, the water was drained and the temple was deconstructed and moved to higher ground!